Combinatorial quantization of 4d 2-Chern-Simons theory I: the Hopf category of higher-graph states

 where $\bar e$ denotes the orientation reversal of the edge $e$, whose source $s(\bar e)$ is the target $t(e)$ of $e$.
-This notation detects the proximity of a 2-gauge transformation from the decorated 2-graph localized at the face $(e,f)$.
-Thus if $(e,f)$ is split by an intersecting 2-cell $C$, then we are able to deduce its action by 2-gauge transformations locally by looking at how the boundary 1-cell $\partial C=c$ splits the 1-graph $\Gamma^1$.
-On the other hand, if $(e,f)$ is {\it not} being split, then the 2-gauge transformation is applied in the usual manner.
+This notation.
+Thus, if $(e,f)$ is composite, then we are able to deduce its action by 2-gauge transformations locally by looking at how its 1-graph boundary $\Gamma^1$ is composite.